ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-14. What are some limitations of the Pearson correlation coefficient?
+Q. What are some limitations of the Pearson correlation coefficient?

 <details><summary><b>Answer</b></summary>